forrestguice/SuntimesMapPack/README.md

 * [Bug Reports](#bug-reports)
 * [Legal Stuff](#legal-stuff)

-This is an addon for Suntimes that adds map backgrounds to the World Map dialog.
+This addon for Suntimes adds map backgrounds to the World Map dialog.

 Map backgrounds can also be [downloaded](https://forrestguice.github.io/Suntimes/help/dialogs/worldmap/downloadbackgrounds/index.html) and loaded in Suntimes using the `Set Map Background` option.
 This addon offers a more convenient way to download and use these files.